Seven Easy Outdoor Plants for Everyone

 Ornamental grasses

-Ornamental grasses can range in height from 12 in. to 12 ft..
-Furthermore, shapes can range from mounded spikes to tall billowy stalks.
+Ornamental grasses can range in height from 12 in. to 12 ft.
+Furthermore, shapes can range from mounded spikes to tall, billowy stalks.
 Because of their varying heights and different textures and colours, you’ll find grasses will fit into any garden theme.

-And not only are they great garden additions, they are low maintenance and perfect for both the new gardener and brown thumb.
+And not only are they great garden additions, they are low-maintenance and perfect for both the new gardener and brown thumb.

 Different grasses experience different growth periods depending on whether they like a cool season or a warm season.
-With all these options, it’s easy to choose a grass best suited for your garden’s needs.
+With all these options, it’s easy to choose the grass best suited for your garden’s needs.

-Newly planted grasses should be kept well watered, but once established, most varieties are drought tolerant and don’t require much additional water, unless your area is experiencing an extended dry spell.
+Newly planted grasses should be kept well watered, but once established, most varieties are drought-tolerant and don’t require much additional water, unless your area is experiencing an extended dry spell.

-Ornamental grasses are not super picky about soil, either, other than wanting good drainage.
+Ornamental grasses are not super picky about soil, other than wanting good drainage.
 No ornamental grass likes its feet wet, even the varieties that like it a little moister.

 Most grasses like full sunlight, but you can find some varieties that will tolerate partial shade.
-When it comes to choosing a grass, it’s best to check locally to see what variety is suited to your region.
+When it comes to choosing grass, it’s best to check locally to see what variety is suited to your region.

-At some point in the spring, you’ll need to cut back your grass, to get rid of last year’s dead stalks.
+At some point in the spring, you’ll need to cut back your grass to get rid of last year’s dead stalks.
 The exact timing of this will depend on the type of grass you’ve planted.

-Most grasses are deer resistant, and not overly susceptible to pests.
+Most grasses are deer-resistant and not overly susceptible to pests.
 One more reason to consider an ornamental grass.

 Conclusion